iunigon/hbntq/_posts/2022-08-05-opinion-the-convoy-was-not-peaceful-you-cant-seriously-disagree.md

 ---
 layout: post
-title: Opinion: The convoy was not peaceful.
+title: OP-ED — The convoy was not peaceful.
 You can't seriously disagree.
 date: 2022-08-05 16:05
 author: nnillat1
 comments: true